Slijeff/tensor-cpp/README.md

 ## Tensor++

-Inspired from micrograd, a tiny library with 2 files that supports automatic differentiation.
+Inspired by micrograd, a tiny library with 2 files that supports automatic differentiation.

 Example: